 Select the screen aspect ratio.
-The screen aspect ratio range is 1.10 to 2.50 and is entered in units of hundredths.
-For example, 16:9 is an aspect ratio of 1.78 which is entered as "178".
+The screen aspect ratio range is 1.10 to 2.50 and is entered in units of hundredths (e.g. 16:9 is entered as 178).
 If you have a normal fixed aspect display, select the "Single output aspect" which is the default setting.
 If you have a movable anamorphic lens or a projector with programmable lens-shift and focus that you are using, select "Output aspect per input aspect."

 For the "Output aspect per input aspect" mode, there is a special case when you use NLS.
 When the input aspect is 4.3+NLS the output aspect assigned to the 16:9 entry is used.
 When the input aspect is LBOX+NLS, 16:9+NLS, or 1.85+NLS the output aspect assigned to the 2.35 entry is used.
-The command is:

-MENU 0 6 (Single output aspect, Output aspect per input aspect) or MENU $\rightarrow$ Output $\rightarrow$ Styles $\rightarrow$ [Style] $\rightarrow$ Aspect Ratio $\rightarrow$ (Single output aspect, Output aspect per input aspect)
+MENU 0 6 (Single output aspect, Output aspect per input aspect)

+or MENU \rightarrow Output \rightarrow Styles \rightarrow [Style] \rightarrow Aspect Ratio \rightarrow (Single output aspect, Output aspect per input aspect)